 The testing process typically takes 30 minutes for a standard residential property, depending on size and complexity.

-Professional testing uses IANZ-accredited laboratories that analyse samples using LC-MS/MS (liquid chromatography with tandem mass spectroscopy) techniques for sensitive and reliable results.
+Professional testing uses IANZ-accredited laboratories that analyse samples using LC-MS/MS (liquid chromatography with tandem mass spectrometry) for sensitive, reliable results.

 Results typically include: